Research

 News

-June 6, 2025, Wen receives Benjamin Ball Freud Merit Scholarship from UChicago Chemistry department.
+June 6, 2025 — Wen receives the Benjamin Ball Freud Merit Scholarship from the UChicago Chemistry department.

-May 21, 2025, Wen’s Nature Chemical Engineering paper on Hydrogen Evolution and Dynamics in Hydrogel Electrochemical Cells for Ischemia-Reperfusion therapy has been accepted in principle.
+May 21, 2025 — Wen’s Nature Chemical Engineering paper on Hydrogen Evolution and Dynamics in Hydrogel Electrochemical Cells for Ischemia-Reperfusion Therapy is accepted in principle.

 pub1